How do I know Evans Family Law is right for me?

 Does Evans Family Law only work in collaborative settings?

 The lawyers at Evans Family Law believe that the collaborative process is the process that best meets the needs of most families, but there are other forms of dispute resolution that may be appropriate as well.
-During our initial consultation, we will identify the dispute resolution method that will best suit your needs, including negotiated settlement, mediation, arbitration and, in some cases, litigation.
-In all but a very few instances, however, we see using the court as a last resort to resolving family matters.
+During our initial conversations, we will identify the dispute resolution method that will be the best for your family, including negotiated settlement, mediation, arbitration or litigation.
+While our office specializes in out-of-court settlements, we have contacts at other firms that may be able to assist you with your litigated matter and would be happy to support you in finding counsel that suits your need